karthiknav/A2A-Multi-Agents-AgentCore/multi-agents/monitoring_agent/README.md

 # Monitoring Agent - Complete Setup Guide

-This monitoring agent is built using AWS Bedrock AgentCore runtime for monitoring CloudWatch logs, metrics, dashboards, and other AWS services.
+This monitoring agent is built using AWS Bedrock `AgentCore` runtime for monitoring CloudWatch logs, metrics, dashboards, and other AWS services.
 This guide provides step-by-step instructions for complete setup from Lambda functions to runtime deployment.

 ## Prerequisites

-- **AWS Account and Credentials**: Ensure AWS credentials are configured
-- **Python 3.11+**: Required for all components
-- **IAM Permissions**: Admin access or sufficient permissions for:
-  - Amazon Bedrock AgentCore
-  - AWS Lambda
-  - Amazon Cognito
-  - CloudWatch
-  - IAM role creation
-  - ECR repository creation
+Create the `uv` environment as provided in the top level `README.md` file.

 ## Overview

 The setup process consists of 4 main steps:
-1. **Lambda Tools Setup** - Deploy monitoring tools as Lambda functions
+1. **Lambda Tools Setup** - Deploy monitoring tools as Lambda functions that will sit behind AgentCore Gateway
-2. **Cognito Authentication** - Set up inbound authentication
+2. **Cognito Authentication** - Set up inbound authentication for the agent to be accessed via OAuth 2.0.
+We will use `Cognito` in this example but you can bring in your own agent.
-3. **Gateway Creation** - Create AgentCore Gateway with authentication
+3. **Gateway Creation** - Create AgentCore Gateway with authentication.
+In this case, the outbound authentication is done using the IAM role that has access to cloudwatch APIs registered as tools within the gateway.
-4. **Agent Runtime** - Deploy and test the monitoring agent
+4. **Agent Runtime** - Deploy and test the monitoring agent.
+The monitoring agent is deployed as an A2A server on AgentCore Runtime.
+For more information on A2A server deployment on AgentCore, view this [documentation](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/runtime-a2a.html).

 ## Step 1: Lambda Tools Setup